jacrowland/photopea-desktop/README.md

 ## Getting Started

-To get started, simply download and install the application on your desktop.
-The application is available for Windows, MacOS, and Linux platforms.
+To get started, simply download and install the application on your windows desktop.

 ## Usage